Event Marketing Strategy: Timeline, Template and Tactics

 If you’ve ever run events, you’ll know that no matter how amazing they are in concept, they very rarely just ‘sell themselves’ (annoying, right?).
 In order to sell tickets, you need to be armed with an event marketing strategy that effectively promotes your event to your target audience.

-Here they are (with detailed explanations below).
-You can also find event professionals discussing the effectiveness of different event marketing tactics over on industry forum EventTribe:
+Here they are, with detailed explanations below (You can also find event professionals discussing the effectiveness of different event marketing tactics over on industry forum EventTribe):

 Pre-event page: One of the most common mistakes people make in marketing their event happens before they’ve even started!
-Too many organisers forget they can create an event page and make it live to capture early interest, even if all of the details aren’t yet finalised.
+Too many people forget they can create an event page and make it live to capture early interest, even if all of the details aren’t yet finalised.

-By creating a pre-event page, you can have a central page to drive people to, use it to capture leads and early interest (which can then be contacted later) and it will help build up your SEO authority with Google.
+By creating a pre-event page, you can have a central page to drive people to, use it to capture leads or pre-orders and early interest (which can then be contacted later) and it will help build up your SEO authority with Google.

 If you do go down this route, then you could also offer a super-early bird incentive to those who pre-register, helping you to capture even more early interest.